ieco-lab/pestHubMap/README.md

 ## pestHubMap Instructions

 To develop a pestHubMap app, first set it up locally on your computer and customize the code as needed.
 Once the app runs successfully on your localhost, proceed to host it online by following the required guidelines of your chosen web service.
-The programs we reference are tailored for Windows users.
+The programs we reference below are tailored for Windows users.

-#### Fork the Repository
+#### Copy this Repo
-1. Fork the pestHubMap repository https://github.com/ieco-lab/pestHubMap/fork.
+1. Fork the pestHubMap repo https://github.com/ieco-lab/pestHubMap/fork and get a copy of the repo and use the Template code we provide.
-    -   By forking, you can then code your own pestHubMap application based on the Template code we provide.
+    -   By forking, you copy a version of this repo into your own GitHub account.
+    -   Clone the repo on your computer.
-    -   If you have improvements to the code, then suggest a commit!
+        - If you know [git](https://git-scm.com/), great, you know what to do!
-    -   Use GitHub Desktop to fork if you do not know Git or another version control system.
-Read the [GHD Instructions](https://docs.github.com/en/desktop/installing-and-configuring-github-desktop/overview/getting-started-with-github-desktop), it is easy to use this GUI for all of your version control needs.
+        - Otherwise, to fork install the GUI [GitHub Desktop](https://docs.github.com/en/desktop/installing-and-configuring-github-desktop/overview/getting-started-with-github-desktop).

 #### Install WampServer
 1. For Windows, install [WampServer](https://sourceforge.net/projects/wampserver/files/latest/download).
 For other operative systems, perhaps try [XAMPP](https://www.apachefriends.org/).
     -   Read all of the WampServer installation instructions when they pop up.
 If you do not follow the instructions well, then the installation will not work and the WampServer icon will not turn green indicating that you can begin building the app.